-The Board currently has seven (7) members, comprising:-
+The Board currently has six (6) members, comprising:-

 - i.
 Three (3) Non-Independent Executive Directors; - ii.
-Two (2) Non-Independent Non-Executive Directors; and - iii.
-Two (2) Independent Non-Executive Directors, including one (1) Senior Independent Non-Executive Director.
+One (1) Non-Independent Non-Executive Director; and - iii.
+Two (2) Independent Non-Executive Directors.

-The Company for the moment does not comply with Practice 5.2 of MCCG, which called upon companies to have at least half of the Board composed of independent directors in order to foster greater objectivity in the boardroom.
-The Board and it's Nomination Committee are aware of such departure and are mindful that the independence of every individual Director is critical to protect the shareholders' interest.
+The Company does not comply with Practice 5.2 of MCCG, which called upon companies to have at least half of the Board composed of independent directors in order to foster greater objectivity in the boardroom.
+The Board and its Nomination Committee are aware of such departure and are mindful that the independence of every individual Director is critical to protect the shareholders' interest.
 As part of the alternative practice, the Board, assisted by the Nomination Committee, assesses the independence of the independent Directors via an individual declaration process by independent Directors, on an annual basis.